Hypercubed/dynamo/README.md

 // returns the complex number (18i) with TS compile time type of `Complex` times(3, new Complex(0, 6));

-// TS doesn't allow passing a string to the times function at compile time
+// TS doesn't allow passing a `number, string` to the times function at compile time
-// typed-funtion would throw a TypeError at runtime
+// typed-function would throw a TypeError at runtime
 // times(3, '6');
 ```